GNURadio Win64 Binaries

 GNURadio is a powerful SDR tool, however it’s biggest limitation has always been that it is a challenge to install, even on Linux systems, because of the large number of shared dependencies.
 If you are a daily Windows user there is an even larger problem because most of these dependencies are also very Linux focused and difficult to build/install on windows for the average Windows users who is accustomed to simply double-clicking “setup.exe”.
 Using a Linux VM is problematic with SDR because of the high demands that are placed on the USB interface.
 This leaves the user with dual booting, limiting them to one environment or the other.
 So the goal of this project was to build an optimized GNURadio binary using the most recent compiler for all dependencies, and packaging the result in an easy-to-use .msi package.

 Here are the packages currently available.
 Every ounce of code above what is provided by Windows and the C runtime was built from source.
 MSVC 2015 Community Edition was used to build 64-bit binaries.
-Two versions are currently provided, one for all machines, and second only for machines with AVX2 extensions (Haswell+).
+Three versions are currently provided, one for all machines with debug symbols for the GNURadio code, the second performance-optimized for only for machines with AVX2 extensions (Haswell+).
 The second may be marginally faster, but this has not been validated at this time.
+And finally, a package where the entire stack was built in Debug mode for complete symbol coverage all the way down the stack to core Python.
+This should only every be needed in the most hairy bug-seeking quests.

 For users that wish to experiment a bit more, there are two additional options available.
 The build scripts themselves can be downloaded on github here, and these scripts allow two choices, either a full build from scratch as was originally accomplished (a long and tedious chore) or for those that would like to focus on just GNURadio, the package of dependencies can be automatically downloaded as binaries and then GNURadio built against those.